plasma-mobile/docs/Development_Setup.md

         sudo setprop persist.service.ssh true
         sudo reboot

+    * remove a bunch of existing packages to make space.
+See the end of this document for my list.

+## Building apps locally

+## Installation and Device-Deployment

+## Removed packages from a default vivid proposed ubuntu-touch image:

-    * remove a bunch of existing packages to make space: rc  account-plugin-facebook                              0.12+15.04.20150417-0ubuntu1                all          GNOME Control Center account plugin for single signon - facebook rc  account-plugin-flickr                                0.12+15.04.20150417-0ubuntu1                all          GNOME Control Center account plugin for single signon - flickr rc  account-plugin-google                                0.12+15.04.20150417-0ubuntu1                all          GNOME Control Center account plugin for single signon rc  account-plugin-twitter                               0.12+15.04.20150417-0ubuntu1                all          GNOME Control Center account plugin for single signon - twitter
+    rc  account-plugin-facebook                              0.12+15.04.20150417-0ubuntu1                all          GNOME Control Center account plugin for single signon - facebook rc  account-plugin-flickr                                0.12+15.04.20150417-0ubuntu1                all          GNOME Control Center account plugin for single signon - flickr rc  account-plugin-google                                0.12+15.04.20150417-0ubuntu1                all          GNOME Control Center account plugin for single signon rc  account-plugin-twitter                               0.12+15.04.20150417-0ubuntu1                all          GNOME Control Center account plugin for single signon - twitter